ramzibk/kafka-usecase/README.md

 **LOG-END-OFFSET** is the offset of the last message received in the partition
 **LAG** is the difference between CURRENT-OFFSET and LOG-END-OFFSET

+### Create a Kafka Consumer and Producer for the simple Kafka broker
+The class files are located under src/main/java: The Main.java class creates a producer instance to send a message (Record) to the Kafka broker and a consumer to consume the message.

+# Building a Kafka Cluster
+To build the kafka cluster star up the kafka-cluster.yml file `docker-compose -f kafka-cluster.yml up -d`

+The docker file also builds a container for Kafdrop, a simple UI to monitor Kafka brokers To access Kafkadrop open http://localhost:9000 in the browser

+[Kafka Tool](https://www.kafkatool.com/) (renamed to Offset Explorer) is another free software that can be used to view and manage the Kafka Topics, Partition, etc

+Having created a cluster with 3 brokers, we can then create topic having a replication factor of 2 which means that each Topic's partition will be replicated in 2 Brokers, a 'Partition-Leader' Broker (the one that owns the partition) and a 'Partition-Follower' Broker that will hold a replica of that partition.

+In a Kafka Cluster there is always one partition leader only per partition at time and one or many partition followers for that partition.
+If the Partition Leader goes down, Kafka will assign the partition to another Broker (if exists) which will become the new Partition Leader.
+If the there are more partitions brokers, some brokers will become the Partition Leaders for multiple partitions.
+When the partition leader goes down kafka will select a new partition leader from the still available brokers.